 ‘It’s a vax dompas’ — Carl Niehaus slams vaccine passports

-Niehaus says South Africans must be allowed to choose to be jabbed

-Former ANC staffer Carl Niehaus has responded toPresident Cyril Ramaphosa’s announcement about possible mandatory vaccinations, saying SA is moving towards coercing citizens to have a “vax dompas” before they can access public spaces.
+Former ANC staffer Carl Niehaus has responded toPresident Cyril Ramaphosa’s announcement about possible mandatory vaccinations, alleging that SA is moving towards coercing citizens to have a “vax dompas” before they can access public spaces.

-Niehaus said South Africans must be allowed to choose whether they want to get vaccinated in line with their constitutional rights.
+Niehaus reacted to Ramaphosa's comments, saying: "We are clearly moving into a phase where when South Africans want to travel, when they want to enter restaurant, when they want to go to public entertainment places, will have to show a certificate of vaccination.
+It is nothing else than a vax dompas."

 During the apartheid era a dompas was a permit black South Africans needed if they wanted to travel to certain areas.
 This was done to limit and control the movement of black South Africans.